MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
-  "error": "You do not have permission to delete this appointment."
+    "message": "You do not have permission to delete this appointment."
 }
 ```

 Status Code: **404 Not Found**

-Description: The server cannot find the specified appointment for this client.
+Description: The server cannot find the specified appointment with this ID.

 ```
 {
-  "error": "Appointment not found."
+    "message": "Appointment not found."
 }
 ```